JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 end
 ```

 This constructor rewrites the default constructor for creating a new instance of the `BankAccount` type.
-The idea is as follows: when we want to create a new account, we must know the owner's name and the primary currency of the account.
+The idea is as follows: when we want to create a new account, we must know the owner's name and the account's primary currency.
 The constructor above accepts two inputs arguments: the name of the owner and the primary currency.
 Then it will create a new instance of the `BankAccount` type with the name of the owner and zero transaction, i.e., the transaction of amount zero in the primary currency.
-Note that we defined the `BankAccount` type as a parametric type, where the parameter is the account's primary currency.
-Also note, that the primary currency is stored only in the parameter of the type.
+We defined the `BankAccount` type as a parametric type, where the parameter is the account's primary currency.
+Note that the primary currency is stored only in the parameter of the type.

-One may notice that we use only the abstract type `Currency` in the definition of the `BankAccount` type.
+One may notice that we use only the abstract type `Currency` to define the `BankAccount` type.
 It is very useful since it allows us to write a generic code that is not specified for some concrete type.
 However, we are now in a situation that we defined a new type, but we cannot test it since the type uses concrete subtypes of the `Currency` abstract type.
-Moreover, we used functions that are not defined for the `Currency` type, such as the `zero` function, and there are other functions such as the `sum` function or the `convert` function that should be defined for currencies as well.
+Moreover, we used functions that are not defined for the `Currency` type, such as the `zero` function.
+There are also other functions such as the `sum` function or the `convert` function that should be defined for currencies as well.

 The situation with the `zero` function can be fixed easily by adding new methods to the `zero` function from the `Base`.